UNDERSTANDING THE GRIEVANCE PROCESS

-The Grievance Committee of the Clermont County Bar Association has been given the authority by the Supreme Court of Ohio to investigate grievances against attorneys and judges which arise in Clermont County.
-Matters which arise in other counties may be directed to the Office of Disciplinary Counsel of the Supreme Court of Ohio, 175 South Third Street, Suite 280, Columbus, Ohio 43215-5134, or to the Bar Association of the appropriate County.
+The Grievance Committee of the Clermont County Bar Association has been given the authority by the Supreme Court of Ohio to investigate allegations of ethical misconduct against attorneys which arise in Clermont County.
+Grievances against judges or attorneys in other counties may be directed to the Disciplinary Counsel of the Supreme Court of Ohio, 250 Civic Center Drive, Suite 325, Columbus, Ohio 43215-7411, (614) 461-0256 or 1-800-589-5256 or to the Bar Association of the appropriate county.

-The authority of the Grievance Committee is limited to the investigation of attorney misconduct which would be in violation of the specific Disciplinary Rules which are included in the attorneys’ Code of Professional Responsibility.
+The authority of the Grievance Committee is limited to the investigation of attorney misconduct which would be in violation of the specific Disciplinary Rules which are included in the attorney’s Code of Professional Responsibility and/or the Ohio Rules of Professional Conduct located on the Ohio Supreme Court website http://www.supremecourt.ohio.gov/ .
 The Bar Association has no authority to investigate other behavior by an attorney which the public may view as “unethical”, but which is not covered by the Disciplinary Rules.
-A fee dispute between you and your attorney usually cannot be investigated by the Grievance Committee, because most fee disputes do not involve professional misconduct.
-Fees are a matter of contract between the attorney and client, and the Bar Association is not a party to that contract.
-We do, however, offer a service of fee arbitration.
-If your grievance involves a fee dispute, we will be happy to send you information regarding this service.

 This file is in PDF format and can be viewed with Adobe Acrobat Reader.
 To download Adobe Acrobat Reader click on the icon.
 For more information or assistance in completing the form, please contact us.